 - Is not an ideal consumption method for all conditions, where a longer-lasting effect may be needed.

-- Bioavailability can depend upon the patient’s inhaler technique and size of cannabinoid particles.
+- Bioavailability can depend upon the patient’s inhaler technique and the size of cannabinoid particles.

 Cannabis Balms, Salves & Topicals